Scotlands Family is a Scottish genealogy portal for helping people research their Scottish family tree and ancestors

 Debility

-A generally weakened condition
+A general weakened condition

-Diabetes mellitus Disorder characterised by elevated blood sugar levels
+Disorder characterised by elevated blood sugar levels

 Dropsy